Toast rack

-A toast rack or toastrack is a serving piece having vertical partitions (usually from five to eight in number) connected to a flat base, used for holding slices of toast.
-It often has a central ring handle for carrying and passing round the table.
+A toast rack is a serving piece with several vertical partitions connected to a flat base, used for holding slices of toast.

-The term toast rack is also used in other fields, notably railways and architectural design, usually as a derivative term for objects resembling a toast rack (see below).
+The term toast rack is also used in other fields, notably railways and architectural design, to describe objects resembling a toast rack.

-History
+History and design

-The earliest known examples of toast racks date from the 1770s.
-They have been made in large quantities since then and are still being made today.

-Design
+Toast racks date back to the late 18th century in Great Britain.
 By maintaining air gaps between the slices, the toast rack allows water vapor to escape from hot toast instead of condensing into adjacent slices and making them soggy.
 However, this increased air flow can also mean that the toast becomes cold more quickly.

 The toast rack's design and shape follows prevailing fashion.
+They often have a central ring handle for carrying and passing round the table.
 The dividers were often made from silver wires and these in turn were soldered to either a wire-work or a solid base that sat on four feet.
 Sometimes the base is separate and was used to dispose of any crumbs that fell.
 Some ingenious designs were made including expanding or folding types (so as to take up less space).
 Others had incorporated egg-cups or receptacles for jam or marmalade.

-A designer renowned for his innovative take on the toast rack was Christopher Dresser (1834–1904), who studied at the Glasgow Government School of Design from the age of 13 and is widely thought of as the 'father of modern design'.
+A designer noted for his innovative take on the toast rack was Christopher Dresser (1834–1904), who studied at the Glasgow Government School of Design and contributed to the development of modern design.

-Modern designs are often made from stamped and folded stainless steel sheet or from welded stainless wire.
+Newer designs are often made from stamped and folded stainless steel sheet or from welded stainless wire.